 If you’re working in Unity, the package called Input System (the modern replacement for the legacy Input.GetKey...
 API) maps onto the architecture this post described almost one-for-one.
 The vocabulary is slightly different in places, but the underlying ideas are the same.

-• Interactions.
+- Interactions.
 Timing-and-pattern rules.
-Hold (action fires after the control has been held for some duration), Tap (action fires on a quick press-and-release), Multi-Tap (double-tap, triple-tap), Slow-Tap, and so on.
+Hold (action fires after the control has been held for some duration), Tap (action fires on a quick press-and-release), Multi-Tap, Slow-Tap, and so on.
 Interactions are the recognition layer this post described — and Unity attaches them to bindings as decorators, which is one of the architectural choices we noted was possible but not mandatory.
+5

 Lifecycles: started, performed, canceled

-I described actions in this post as if they fire once when the rule is satisfied.
+I described actions as if they fire once when the rule is satisfied.
 In practice, every meaningful input has a lifecycle: it begins, it does something, and it ends.
-Unity formalizes this with three phases — Started, Performed, Canceled — and most input systems converge on something similar, because the alternative is creating a parallel action for every “begin” and “end” you care about, which gets out of hand fast.
+Unity formalizes this with three phases — Started, Performed, Canceled — and most input systems converge on something similar.

-• Started.
+- Started.
 The rule has begun matching.
-The button went down.
-The hold timer started.
-The double-tap candidate is in flight.
+The button went down; the hold timer started.

-• Performed.
+- Performed.
 The rule has been satisfied.
-The hold has been held long enough.
-The double-tap completed within the window.
-This is the moment that, in the simplified model from earlier in this post, “the action fires.”
+The hold lasted long enough; the double-tap landed in the window.
+This is the moment “the action fires” in the simplified model from earlier.

-• Canceled.
+- Canceled.
 The rule was started but didn’t complete.
-The button was released early.
-The hold timer ran out before being released.
-The double-tap missed its window.
+The button was released early; the double-tap missed its window.

 These are useful even for simple actions.
-Started lets you trigger animations or audio the moment a press begins, before you know what it’ll become.
+Started lets you trigger animations or audio the moment a press begins.
 Canceled lets you tear those down cleanly when the player changes their mind.
 Without lifecycles, you end up creating extra named actions — JumpButtonDown, JumpButtonUp, JumpHoldStarted, JumpHoldCanceled — and the action vocabulary doubles or triples for no real gain.
-With lifecycles, one Jump action emits state changes its subscribers can interpret as needed.

 Hierarchical state machines

-The state machine we drew for the character had four flat states: standing, jumping, crouching, attacking.
+The state machine we drew had four flat states: standing, jumping, crouching, attacking.
 That works for an example, but real characters quickly accumulate states with mostly-similar behavior.
 Imagine adding a swim mode: SwimIdle, SwimMoving, SwimAttacking, SwimDodging.
 Then a climb mode.
 Then a mounted mode.
-If each is a flat sibling of the original states, you end up duplicating most of your transition rules — on attack-pressed go to attacking; on swim-attack-pressed go to swim-attacking; on climb-attack-pressed go to climb-attacking — and the state machine sprawls.
+As flat siblings of the original states, you end up duplicating most of your transition rules and the state machine sprawls.

 A hierarchical state machine lets you nest one state machine inside another.
 The character has an outer state machine with OnFoot, Swimming, Climbing, Mounted.
 Inside each, an inner state machine — Idle, Moving, Attacking, Dodging — that’s largely shared in shape but different in detail.
 Transitions, animations, and rules can be inherited, overridden, or replaced at each layer.

 The benefit shows up wherever two state machines are mostly the same with a few critical differences.
 Locomotion modes (foot/swim/climb) share the idle/moving/attacking shape but differ in physics.
 Combat stances (sword/bow/spell) share the ready/wind-up/strike/recover shape but differ in timing and reach.
-UI panels share the opening/open/closing/closed shape but differ in content.
-In each case, a hierarchy lets you describe the shared shape once and customize it where it matters.
+A hierarchy lets you describe the shared shape once and customize it where it matters.

 The cost is conceptual overhead.
 Hierarchical state machines come with more vocabulary — entry actions, exit actions, history states, parallel regions — and they’re easier to over-design than to under-design.
-If you find yourself reaching for one, the test is whether the duplication you’d be eliminating is real, structural duplication, or just a few coincidentally-similar transitions you can write twice without anyone noticing.
+If you find yourself reaching for one, the test is whether the duplication you’d be eliminating is real structural duplication, or just a few coincidentally-similar transitions.

 Open questions to chew on